Best gaming PC 2026

 Build this at Create PCs →How to choose your tier

-- High-end (£1,800): if you have a high-refresh 1440p OLED or a 4K monitor, or you play CPU-heavy sims and strategy (Flight Sim, Total War, Star Citizen).
+- High-end custom build: if you have a high-refresh 1440p OLED or a 4K monitor, or you play CPU-heavy sims and strategy (Flight Sim, Total War, Star Citizen).
 The 9800X3D's V-Cache matters here.
+This is where UK custom builders like Create PCs start to make sense over a self-build.

 What we won't recommend in 2026